takemaru/graphillion/README.md

   - DiGraphSet, VertexSetSet, and EdgeVertexSetSet classes are introduced.
   - Extracting cost bounded solutions is introduced.
   - Python 2 is not supported any more.
+  - `pyproject.toml` is introduced.
+  - In accordance with PyPI's conventions, the package name has been changed to lowercase as 'graphillion'.
+  - See the [graphillion 2.0 manual](doc/graphillion2_0.md) for detail.

 - Graphillion version 1.0 is released with long-awaited features:
   - Python 3 is supported (Python 2 is as well),